jchai002/choir-justice-supplies/au/en/voicemail.markdown

 ### Recording or updating a personal greeting

-The first time you log in to your voicemail you will be prompted to record a greeting for your extension.
+The first time you log into your voicemail you will be prompted to record a greeting for your extension.

 You can update your personal greeting at any time by selecting **option 5** from the main voicemail menu.
 Select **option 1** from the submenu.